A Brief Sanskrit Glossary

-Dacoit: A violent thief who preys on travellers, sometimes killing them.
+Dacoit: A violent thief who preys on travelers, sometimes killing them.

 Daityas: Demons who constantly war with the gods.
-Sometimes “races” or nationalities who acted contrary to dharma and fought against the “aryas” were also called demons (daityas or asuras).
+Sometimes “races” or nationalities who acted contrary to dharma and fought against the “aryas” were also called demons (daityas or asuras); giant; titan..